Shay Mitchell Claps Back In The Best Way After She’s Accused Of Posting ‘Fake’ Travel Pics

 A post shared by Shay Mitchell (@shaymitchell) on

 Take, for instance, a photo she posted of a gorgeous pink-and-green alley she shared on April 1st.
 The Daily Mail learned that she appears to have cropped an image taken by a photographer named Jan Vranovsky in Akihabara, Tokyo.
 As in Japan, where she hasn’t visited lately!
 She also shared an image of a stunning temple in Shanghai.
-However, the exact image appeared on the Shanghai-Bund Musical’s Instagram in 2016.
+However, the exact image appeared on the Shanghai-Bund Musical’s Instagram account in 2016.

 Does this new image mean she’s not going to explain all those photos that apparently aren’t hers?
 Because, although we definitely enjoy her catty response, these individuals definitely deserve to know why the 30-year-old thespian seemingly acted like their experiences were hers.